What was here before?

-Stuyvesant Square, originally to be called Holland Square, remained vacant until a 1839 lawsuit by Stuyvesant encouraged the development of the valuable land.
-Not until 1847 did the City begin to improve the park and erect the magnificent cast iron fence (which still stands as the oldest in New York City).
-In 1850 the landscape (including two fountains) was complete, and the park opened to the public.
-The opening of St. George’s Church (to the northwest) in 1856 and the Friends Meeting House (to the southwest) in 1861, attracted more residents to the area around the park.
+Originally to be called Holland Square, the site remained vacant until an 1839 lawsuit by Stuyvesant, who insisted that this valuable land be made into a public park.
+Not until 1847 did the City begin to improve the park and erect the magnificent cast-iron fence.
+In 1850 the landscape, including two fountains, was complete, and the park opened to the public.
+The opening of St. George’s Church (to the northwest) in 1856 and the Friends Meeting House (to the southwest) in 1861 attracted more residents to the area around the park.
 In the latter part of the 19th century, Stuyvesant Square was known as an elegant and engaging neighborhood park.

 Stuyvesant Square, like so many other city parks, was extensively rehabilitated during the 1930s.
 The 19th-century plan was modified by landscape architect Gilmore D. Clarke, and comfort stations and other amenities were built.
 The park reopened in 1937, looking much as it does today.
-Further restoration efforts in 1982 addressed the reconstruction of the two 1884 fountains, the preservation of the cast iron fence, and the recreation of the original bluestone sidewalks.
-Much of the initial vegetation was restored, including lawns, shrubs and flower beds.
-A few specimens of the original trees, Old English Elm and Little Leaf Linden, still flourish.
+In 1975, the greater neighborhood gained landmark status, recognizing the historical significance of the park and surrounding buildings.
+Further restoration efforts in 1982 addressed the reconstruction of the two 1884 fountains, the preservation of the cast-iron fence, and the recreation of the original bluestone sidewalks.
+Renovations between 2006 and 2016 added new benches and restored the decorative cast-iron fence around the site.

 Directions to Stuyvesant Square